gsilva00/LBAW-Project/docs/wiki/er.md

 <tr>
 <td>BR2</td>
 <td>User Reputation</td>
 <td>Users will have a reputation associated with them, which will be a number between 0 (lowest) and 5 (highest).
-This value will increase periodically when a user hasn’t committed any misconduct or has received high praise for recent posts, and it will decrease when a user commits any misconduct.</td>
+This value will increase periodically when a user hasn't committed any misconduct or has received high praise for recent posts, and it will decrease when a user commits any misconduct.</td>
 </tr>

 <tr>